-Cleaning is a crucial part of boat maintenance, and every boat owner should be aware of this fact.
+Cleaning is a crucial part of boat maintenance; every boat owner should know this fact.
 However, how do you go about cleaning a boat?
 Can you clean an aluminum boat with vinegar and other household items?

 In essence, there are many factors to consider in your boat maintenance routine.
 If you’re new to the game, don’t worry.